alan-if/alan-xsl-fopub/README.md

 Here are some instructions on how to setup asciidoctor-fopub:

-1. __JDK8__ — Download and install [Java JDK8].
+1. __JDK12__ — Download and install [Java JDK12].

     If you have other versions of Java SE/JDK uninstall them.
-In order to use asciidoctor-fopub you'll need Java JDK 8 (versions 6 and 7 are also known to work, but are not recomended for security reasons); you won't be able to use JDK version 10 due to [incompatibility problems with gradle].
+In order to use asciidoctor-fopub you'll need Java JDK 12 (versions 6, 7 and 8 are also known to work, but are not recomended for security reasons).

-    Hopefully, in the future this incompatibility problem might be fixed in [asciidoctor-fopub] and it will be possible to use it with the latests JDK.
-For the time being JDK 8 is required.
+    > __NOTE__ — The previous [incompatibility problems with gradle] that prevented using Java >=9 is now fixed in [asciidoctor-fopub] and all users are now advised to update to the the latests JDK, and stop using JDK 8!

 2. __Clone asciidoctor-fopub__ — There is no installation for this tool, just clone it somewhere on your hard disk using Git: